trailblazer/reform/README.md

 When rendering the form, reform calls readers on the decorated model to retrieve the field data (`Song#title`, `Song#length`).

-When saving a submitted form, the same happens using writers.
+When syncing a submitted form, the same happens using writers.
 Reform simply calls `Song#title=(value)`.
 No knowledge is required about the underlying database layer.

+The same applies to saving: Reform will call `#save` on the main model and nested models.

 Nesting forms only requires readers for the nested properties as `Album#songs`.